nichoth/roo/README.md

 ## todo

-* should do better form validation on the edit/create forms.
+* UX could be better on the form validation in the edit/create forms.
-  - validate that the names are alphabet letters
-  - validate that the occupation name is alpha-numeric
+  - validate things as you are typing (the `blur` event) instead of when you submit the form
 * should display the SSN better.
 You could show it with hyphens: `123-12-1234`
 * write real tests in cypress
   - test the error states -- should show errors in the UI